sweps91/my-device/README.md

 Note: for components temperature can be required to run program as administrator (Windows)

 ### Result saved
-In the repository root is created folder named `my-device-report` where is stored `txt` file per each program run (if run program after binary build, folder with reports is created in the same directory where you run program from)
+- Reports Folder: A folder named `my-device-report` is created in your current working directory.
+- File Generation: A new `.txt` file is generated inside this folder for each individual run.

 🦀🦀🦀